nexills/Brick_Breaker_Revisited/README.md

 # Brick_Breaker_Revisited

-# About
 This is my take of an implementation of the classic game, Brick Breaker, with a twist: what if we have two paddles?
 Compared to the classic game, some extra features in this implementation includes difficulty selection, more gamemodes and more brick types.

 # Progress
-While the main body of the game is complete, this game currently needs some cleanup.
-There are also other features planned to be implemented.
+While the main body of the game is complete, there are more features planned, such as adding a standard (one paddle) mode for the game.

 # Background
 As my first side project, I revisited a classic game concept.
 Adding on this concept, I added several different brick types and implemented 3 different game modes.